williamchndlr/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 11 lists all files in multiple dir scripts 12 prints the type of a file script 13 creates a symbolic link
+script 11 lists all files in multiple dir scripts 12 prints the type of a file script 13 creates a symbolic link script 14 copies html files from one dir to another